inspiredlabs/rvo.lt/site/content/post/what-is-fairtech.md

 date: 2019-08-22T09:27:45.588Z
 description: For the first time in human history we can do more with less!
 ---
-# The world is a better place than it used to be
+# The world is better than ever

-## Due to progress managing resources we are improving everyone's well-being without unwanted side-effects.
+## Due to technological progress we're managing energy and resources better than ever.
+This is improving everyone's well-being without unwanted side-effects.

 Today, Nations, Governments and Corporations are asking, how do we approach decarbonisation?

 At **PeR** we have made decarbonisation a reality for our community for over 10 years.
 During, we have become conscious of loose measures to help us track our progress.

-# What is FAIRtech?
+### What is FAIRtech?

-## FAIRtech is a fast way to asses projects.
+#### FAIRtech is a fast way to asses projects.

 Use these loose measures to track your own capacity to: